verbb/expanded-singles/README.md

 A simple plugin for Craft CMS that alters the Entries Index sidebar to list all Singles, rather than grouping them under a 'Singles' link.

+## Download

+While Craft 3 is still in beta, you'll need to use Composer to download and install the plugin.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require verbb/expanded-singles

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Expanded Singles.

 ## Documentation

 Visit the [Expanded Singles Plugin page](https://verbb.io/craft-plugins/expanded-singles) for all documentation, guides, pricing and developer resources.